|

 only if the named property is not defined either in system properties or

-in this file above this line.[property name:property value]
+in this file above this line.[property name:property value] - properties

 that follow this line until next condition tag or until the end of the file